Welcome to the online course on Sustainability Education

 Summary

-If you choose the correct one, the statement will be marked with a green tick to show that it has been answered correctly.
+If you choose the correct one, the statement will be marked with a green tick and stay on the screen.

 If you choose the wrong statement, it will appear in red.
 But you get a second guess.